VincentTam/minimal-mistakes/_portfolio/vampyr.md

     image_path: assets/images/projects/vampyr/vyr6.jpg
 ---

-Vampyr 🧛 is a narrative driven Action-RPG developed by Dontnod Entertainment and edited by Focus Home Interactive.
+Vampyr🧛is a narrative driven Action-RPG developed by Dontnod Entertainment and edited by Focus Home Interactive.
 It takes place in a 1918 London ravaged by the Spanish influenza; you are a doctor who just came back from the war and unfortunately, you also just turned into a vampire...
+{: .text-justify}
 Your goal is to find a cure for your condition; for that, you'll meet a wide range of characters across London and you'll be able to eat all of them !
+{: .text-justify}
 You can find more informations on [the website of the game](http://www.vampyr-game.com/) :grinning:
 {: .text-justify}